 Throughout the walk though, the staff is always there to assist, either making sure you take full advantage of all the activities or to even capturing that family photo you are looking for.

 They have a lot more lights than other places and they really make it special.
+They have over 15 million holiday lights on display.
 There are plenty of fun places to explore and get your magical pictures.

 A Closer Look: What Makes Miracle on Big Rock So Unique